icelandic-lt/nnserver/README.md

 ## Disclaimer

-This repository contains code to serve models trained with the [GreynirT2T](https://github.com/mideind/GreynirT2T) pipeline for NMT, it is no loner maintained since its core Tensor2Tensor has been de facto abandoned.
+This repository contains code to serve models trained with the [GreynirT2T](https://github.com/mideind/GreynirT2T) pipeline for NMT.
+It is no longer maintained, since its core Tensor2Tensor has been de facto abandoned.
 See the repoository [GreynirSeq](https://github.com/mideind/GreynirSeq) for future development on NMT for Icelandic.

 ## Models

-For serving with docker, store models under `conf/models/`.
+For serving with Docker, store models under `conf/models/`.
 The baseline models available on [CLARIN](https://repository.clarin.is/repository/xmlui/) are trained on a cleaned up and filtered variation of ParIce along with backtranslation data.
-One model for each direction English--Icelandic and Icelandic--English.
+There is a model for each direction, English--Icelandic and Icelandic--English.

 ## Serve models over http